Blockchain4openscience/hyperledger/README.md

 Once the repository has been cloned then we can generate Fabric network/ security artifacts according to design of the network and following the steps mentioned in the hyperledger-composer tutorial: [Deploying a Hyperledger Composer blockchain business network to Hyperledger Fabric (multiple organizations)](https://hyperledger.github.io/composer/latest/tutorials/deploy-to-fabric-multi-org)

-The tutorial is made up of prerequisites and 19 steps that generates the network, the artifacts, cards and the element required for each organization.
+The tutorial is made up of prerequisites and *19 steps* that generates the network, the artifacts, cards and the element required for each organization.
 The steps also include the deployment of the business network to the nodes of the organization.
+We will make reference to the steps in the tutorial by mentioning them in *italic*.

 We modify some of these steps in order to install/deploy the business network `bforos-bnav1`,

-1. In step one the following commands,
+1. In *step one* the following commands,
 `````
 ./byfn.sh -m generate